Updated on 5/16/2022

 What are the signs and symptoms of bipolar disorder?

 Wondering how to know if you are bipolar?
-Signs and symptoms of bipolar disorder can range, depending on the state you’re in.
+Signs and symptoms of bipolar disorder in men or women can range, depending on the state they’re in.
 Symptoms, when someone is in a manic state, can widely vary from what they experience when they’re in a depressive state.
 Severity of bipolar symptoms (how bad they are) in either state can differ as well.

 In a manic state, manic symptoms may include: